 Video conference requires recent versions of Chrome and Firefox, and Safari 11 or greater.

 When selecting a Conference Bridge, it must be a defined bridge under the Impacted Service.
-This means that users must first select an Impacted Service (which correlates to a Team) then the Conference Bridge drop-down menu will be populated to make a selection.
-If the Service selected has no Conference Bridge defined under the corresponding Team, you must first define a Conference Bridge via the Teams Dashboard.
+This means that users must first select an Impacted Service (which correlates to a Team) then the Conference Bridge drop-down menu is populated to make a selection.
+If the Service selected has no Conference Bridge defined under the corresponding Team, first define a Conference Bridge via the Teams Dashboard.

-If you have not selected any during the creation an OpsGenie Hosted Bridge was not set up, add an OpsGenie Hosted Bridge from the Incident Details page by clicking the orange Start OpsGenie Hosted Bridge button and selecting the related room or entering a new one.
+If during the creation an OpsGenie Hosted Bridge was not set up, add an OpsGenie Hosted Bridge from the Incident Details page by clicking the orange Start OpsGenie Hosted Bridge button and selecting the related room or entering a new one.

-Once an OpsGenie Hosted Bridge is added to an incident, either at the creation of the incident or manually after the incident creation, the war room would be accessible from the incident and the responder alerts of this incident.
-You can find the join button on the incident/responder alert details page, once you click on the incident/responder alert.
+Once an OpsGenie Hosted Bridge is added to an incident, either at the creation of the incident or manually after the incident creation, the war room is accessible from the incident and the responder alerts of this incident.
+Click the Join button from the Alert list.

-Please do not forget to allow pop-ups from your browser to be able to join the OpsGenie Hosted Bridge.
+Please do not forget to allow pop-ups to be able to join a OpsGenie Hosted Bridge.

-When you click on the OpsGenie Hosted Bridge button, you will be taken to the Incident Command Center.
-You will have the option to enable/disable your video and microphone before joining.
-To join the call, click on the Join Conference button represented with the green phone icon.
+Click on the OpsGenie Hosted Bridge button to enter the Incident Command Center.
+Prior to joining, the option to enable/disable video and microphone is provided.
+Click Join Conference represented with the green phone icon to join the call.

-Once connected to the call, you will be able to see and talk with every user who joined.
-The other joined users would be shown in small rectangles which can be clicked and enlarged.
-You can enable/disable your video and microphone anytime during the call.
+See and talk with every user joined on the call.
+The other joined users are shown in small rectangles which can be clicked and enlarged.
+Enable/disable video and microphone anytime during the call.

-On the right-hand side, ICC has the sections which you can view the responder team and the users who joined the bridge.
-Next to these sections, there is the Activity Stream where you can follow the updates of who joined and left the room, who were invited in real time.
-Below that, there is the Status Updates section where the status updates about the incident is being shown.
+On the right-hand side, the ICC has the sections to view the responder team and the users who joined the bridge.
+Next to these sections, there is the Activity Stream to follow the updates of who joined and left the room and who were invited in real time.
+Below that, there is the Status Updates section where the status updates about the incident are shown.

 Each responder team is represented by a color and the users have bullets next to their name with the color of the team that they are a member of.
-If there is at least one user from a responder team that joined the ICC, there will be a checkmark next to that team’s name.
+If there is at least one user from a responder team that joined the ICC, a checkmark is visible next to that team’s name.

-You can dismiss a joined user from the conference session.
+To dismiss a user from the session, click on the participant's name from the Joined section.
+The participant's details appear.
+Click on the Settings button to dismiss the participant.
 A dismissed participant can rejoin the same session.
-To dismiss, click on the participant's name from the Joined section.
-Participant's details will show up, and you can then click on the Settings button to dismiss the participant:

-If a user is a member of the Owner Team of the incident, by default, they have the right to send status updates to the Service Status Page right from the ICC by clicking on the ‘Update Status’ button and entering the related update message and description there.
+If a user is a member of the Owner Team of the incident, by default, they have the right to send status updates to the Service Status Page.
+Click ‘Update Status’ button and enter the related update message and description there to do so.

 The owner team of the incident has also the right to add responders through the ICC.
-To add a new responder to the incident, click the Add Responder button and enter the team/responder name to add a new responder to the incident,
+Click Add Responder and enter the team/responder name to add a new responder to the incident,

-By clicking on the Incident button available on the top bar of the ICC, you can view the list and the status of the Responder Alerts of the incident.
+Click on the Incident button available on the top bar of the ICC to view the list and the status of the Responder Alerts of the incident.

-Conference rooms can be defined from the Team Dashboard.
+Conference rooms are defined via the Team Dashboard.
 Each team can only use their own conference rooms for the incidents created for their services.

 1- Navigate to the ‘Conference’ tab on the Team Dashboard

-2- Click ‘Add Room’ button and enter the room name and its description if necessary.
+2- Click ‘Add Room’ and enter the room name and its description if necessary.

 Every user with the roles User, Admin, and Owner in OpsGenie can view the Incident Command Center page that’s available on the left-hand side menu.
-All of the sessions started and ended in each war room would be listed here.
-The sessions that are currently ongoing would be listed in the Live Sessions tab and the ended ones would be listed in the Past Sessions tab.
+All of the sessions in each war room are listed here.
+Ongoing sessions are listed in the Live Sessions tab and past sessions are listed in the Past Sessions tab.
 If the user viewing the page has the right to join a live session listed in this page (i.e, belongs to the related team or is an Admin/Owner), they can directly join from this page as well.

-From the Past Sessions tab, the data of the sessions can be found by clicking on a past session, including the joined users and teams, and incident details to see the corresponding data.
+From the Past Sessions tab, Click on a past session, including the joined users and teams, and incident details to see the corresponding data.